scramblerdoodle/MITRO209_densest_subgraph/README.md

 # Densest Subgraph

 A small project for the MITRO209 course at Télécom Paris.
-The goal is to find the densest subgraph for an undirected graph in linear time, using data from [Stanford](http://snap.stanford.edu/data/index.html) as a base.
+The goal is to find the densest subgraph for an undirected graph in linear time, using data from the [Stanford Network Analysis Project](http://snap.stanford.edu/data/index.html) as a base.
 P.S.: not a densest k-subgraph because, y'know, NP-complete.

 ## Getting Started